dris-thinker98/TakenMind-Internship/README.md

 # TakenMind-Internship
-This repository stores all the programs taught and all the assignments done under TakenMind work-from-home internship program.
+This repository stores all the programs taught and all the assignments done under TakenMind work-from-home Global internship program.